Hapaxia/SelbaWard/changelogs/BitmapText.md

 # Bitmap Text Change Log
 All notable changes to this project will be documented in this file.

+## [1.2.0] - 2026-01-21
+### Added
+- Ability to specify a character tile trim amount (reduces actual drawn quads)
+- Ability to specify a texture tile trim amount (reduces the texture rectangle for each character)
+### Fixed
+- Added missing class member initialisation
+- Replaced sf::Vertex with std::vector<sf::Vertex>
+- Updated some code style, including an optimisation

 ## [1.1.5] - 2025-01-23
 ### Fixed
 - Basic code issues including missing variables